The-going/evlproject/content/core/caveat/_index.md

 which depend on instrumenting the spinlock constructs (e.g.
 CONFIG_DEBUG_PREEMPT), you may want to disable all the related kernel options, starting with CONFIG_SMP.

+## Architecture-specific issues

+### x86

+- CONFIG_ACPI_PROCESSOR_IDLE may increase the latency upon wakeup on IRQ from idle on some SoC (up to 30 us observed) on x86.
+This option is implicitely selected by the following configuration chain:
+  CONFIG_SCHED_MC_PRIO &#8594; CONFIG_INTEL_PSTATE &#8594;
+  CONFIG_ACPI_PROCESSOR.
+If out-of-range latency figures are observed on your x86 hardware, turning off this chain may help.

+- NMI-based _perf_ data collection may cause the kernel to execute utterly sluggish ACPI driver code at each event.
+Since disabling CONFIG_PERF is not an option, passing **nmi_watchodg=0** on the kernel command line at boot may help.